fastpacecolding/pynote/README.rst

     $ mkdir /home/stefan/.note/.trash

     $ note new "spam"
-    Hint: New note 'spam' created!
+    Info: New note 'spam' created!

 Create a new note::

     $ note new "spam"
-    Hint: New note 'spam' created!
+    Info: New note 'spam' created!

 List notes in a table::